 Rats are very skillful at sensing any kind of trap.
 The old fashioned wooden trap allows you to tie the bait on with a thread.
 The newer easy to set types to do not.

 Personal note: I have had successes and failures with them all.
 Peanut butter is a favorite but I caught one with a piece of leftover sausage meat.
 The Ratx also worked in some parts of the garden and got no takers in other parts.

 It is humbling to realize that the Rat is smarter than me.
 The smartest of my rat opponents would take the bait and then flip the trap over on its back.
 Maybe that is the rat’s way of giving me ‘the finger’.

 Gophers love to eat roots and will also gnaw away at the trunks of small citrus trees.
 You can use traps, water, exhaust from your car, or rat pellet poisons.
 Some people say that Chewing gum works.
 Look for a fresh moist mound and the with a sharp stick or your foot find where the main run or highway is.
 You always need two traps set in opposite directions.
 Be sure you tie your traps to something solid.
 Cover the hole and hope for the best.
-Water or exhaust only work if you have clay type of soil otherwise the water can run forever and still not force the gopher to the surface.
+Water or exhaust only works if you have clay type of soil otherwise the water can run forever and still not force the gopher to the surface.
 Gopher bombs work well, but they come with a very short fuse.
 Be ready to cover the hole with newspaper and dirt very quickly!
-You have no way of knowing if you were successful except the absence of new gopher activity.
+You have no way of knowing if you were successful except for the absence of a new gopher activity.